Saint-Michel-Chef-Chef: Demography

-According to the Insee classification in 2020, Saint-Michel-Chef-Chef is part of the Pornic Functional Area and the Saint-Nazaire urban unit or urban area.
+According to the Insee classification in 2020, Saint-Michel-Chef-Chef is part of the Pornic functional area and the Saint-Nazaire urban area.
 The first has a population of 37,126 in 2021, organized around the town of Pornic, an important hub in the département.
 The second, with 190,847 inhabitants at the same date, is organized around the port and industrial city of Saint-Nazaire, the fourth-largest regional hub.

 The commune is also part of the Pornic Agglo Pays de Retz agglomeration community with 14 other communes.

-In 2021, the commune had a population of 5,324, up 14.69% on 2015 (Loire-Atlantique: +6.78%, France excluding Mayotte: +1.84%).